 Market Participant Identity Management (MPIM)

 External Web Services (EWS)

-Congestion Revenue Rights (CRR)
+Market Management System User Interface (MMSUI): Point of entry for Market Transactions

-Net Dependable Capability and Reactive Capability (NDCRC)
+Outage Scheduler User Interface (OSUI): Point of entry for entering or managing outages

 Availability:

 Availability is monitored through two methods, primarily through synthetic transactions which execute scripts against the IT applications at regular intervals.
 Upon returning a valid response, and not exceeding the timeout threshold, the IT application will be considered available.
 When this method cannot be used, the availability is calculated by system or hardware uptime, and outage detection through operational monitoring tools.